evgenyneu/evgenii.com/blog/_posts/2020-08-01-two-galaxies.md

 * [Daniel Price](http://orcid.org/0000-0002-4716-4235): my Monash astronomy teacher, who wrote the Fortran code and the laboratory manual this simulation is based on.

-* [Adelle Goodwin](https://adellej.github.io/), [Melanie Hampel](https://twitter.com/stellarmelanie), [John Lattanzio](https://orcid.org/0000-0003-2952-859X) and [Rosemary Mardling](https://research.monash.edu/en/persons/rosemary-mardling): my Monash teachers, who taught me astronomy and how to make simulate movement of masses in space.
+* [Adelle Goodwin](https://adellej.github.io/), [Melanie Hampel](https://twitter.com/stellarmelanie), [John Lattanzio](https://orcid.org/0000-0003-2952-859X) and [Rosemary Mardling](https://research.monash.edu/en/persons/rosemary-mardling): my Monash teachers, who taught me astronomy and how to simulate movement of masses in space.

 * [webglfundamentals.org](https://webglfundamentals.org): that's where I learned how to do 3D drawing in the web browser for this simulation.
 Relevant sections are "Fundamentals", "2D translation, rotation, scale, matrix math" and "3D".
 My 3D code is based on examples from these chapters.